bertacsevercan/tina-zita.v2/README.md

 the ingredients for the orders are automatically subtracted from the inventory.
 In the recipes section, admin can collect their recipes, can add/edit new recipes with a form that is specialized for adding necessary ingredients separately.
 Lastly, the tutorials tab offers detailed explanations about the system for our users.

 ## We plan to improve M.Y-Inventory in the future with:
 - Different user access rights.
 - Improvements on the admin dashboard.
 E.g. charts, graphs, summary of other modules.
 - Messaging feature within the system with other users in the organization.
 - Processing the orders automatically from the organization’s website.
 - Predicting future inventory status using machine learning.

-Currently M.Y-Inventory can only be accessed through authorized accounts.

-We are looking for investors for further development.

 ## Technologies used